JackFred2/LenientDeath/README.md

 ## Features

 All features are toggleable and highly configurable.
-Out of the box:
+Out of the box, you'll get:

 - Preserve only some items on death - think of it as a _filtered_ `/gamerule keepInventory`.
   - Multiple criteria, including a manual safe list, by item type, ad-hoc soulbound system, and optionally by pure chance.
   - For more details, see [the wiki page](https://github.com/JackFred2/LenientDeath/wiki/Preserve-Items-on-Death).
 - Give dropped items a glowing outline, helping you find your way back.
+Recommended to increase your Entity View Distance!
 - Void Immunity for items - they will be teleported to a safe place instead of despawning.
-(2023/10/22: TODO)

 Default disabled, but can be enabled: